procro04/605.617_final_project/README.md

 # 605.617_final_project
 Final Project For GPU Programming Course.
 GPU accelerated occupancy map.

+# Folder Layout
+- `inc/` - include files
+- `reference_code/` - my reference python code from my robotics class.
+These files provide the base of the algorithm to convert to C++/CUDA.
+- `src/` - cpp source files
+- `scripts/` - any useful scripts for debugging, visualization, etc

 # Build
 - CMakeLists.txt should do everything.
 You may need to find and specify your particular platform.
 My GPU works with 75.